 Cancer Gene Therapy

 Our links with children being treated for cancer in our hospitals ensure our research is based on real life questions that come directly from the cancer ward.
-Doctors in the hospital’s clinical oncology service have reported significant problems with toxic side effects of chemotherapy on the bone marrow of children with brain tumours.
-The Cancer Gene Therapy Project uses gene therapy to protect the bone marrow of these children.
+Doctors in the hospital’s clinical oncology service are closely following the successful use of immune-based therapies to treat cancer, in particular solid tumours that recur or are hard to treat with standard therapies.
+The Cancer Gene Therapy team is using gene therapy to develop an immune- based therapy to target these types of tumours.

-Specialised infrastructure in the form of state-of-art cleanrooms, and well-established quality systems underpinning their operations, allow for the manipulation of patient cells using gene transfer protocols for this trial.
+With specialised infrastructure in the form of state-of-art cleanrooms, and well-established quality systems underpinning their operations, this team plans to gene modify patient immune cells using gene transfer protocols for this project.

-Aside from our clinical trial work, research activities are currently focused on the development of new vectors for gene transfer targeting haematopoietic stem cells.
-This work includes scale up of vector manufacture to clinical batch size, as well as function, safety and stability testing of proposed vectors for future clinical trials use.
+Included in the research of re-engineering T cells to attack tumour, the group are also working on the development of vectors for gene transfer into T cells, including the scale up of vector manufacture to clinical batch size, as well as function, safety and stability testing of proposed vectors for future clinical trial use.

 > Dr Geoffrey McCowage, Cancer Gene Therapy Group Leader

 Geoff is a Paediatric Oncologist at The Children's Hospital at Westmead and a member of Sydney Cell and Gene Therapy (SCGT).
 He is a Principal Investigator for clinical trials within the Children's Oncology Group.
 He has a particular clinical interest in neuro-oncology and sarcomas of bone and soft tissue.
 Dr McCowage leads the clinical and translational research of the Cancer Gene Therapy group.